Transfer money to South Africa. Cheap and fast ways to make an international money transfer

-Compare the best rates and fees to transfer money to South Africa
+Compare the best global money transfer fees and rates to send money to South Africa

 What is the cheapest way to transfer money to South Africa?

-When you are looking to transfer money to South Africa it's important that you calculate the total cost of your Malaysian Ringgit to South African Rand transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/ZAR exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/South African Rand exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/ZAR interbank rate is 3.6515.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/South African Rand interbank rate is 4.03029.
 Whenever you compare fees for transferring money to South Africa, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 3.6515 ZAR, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 3.761 ZAR.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 4.03029 ZAR, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 4.1512 R

 What is the fastest way to transfer money to South Africa?